run-llama/create-llama/templates/components/agents/python/form_filling/README-template.md

 poetry run python main.py
 ```

+## Use Case: Filling Financial CSV Template

+To reproduce the use case, start the [frontend](../frontend/README.md) and follow these steps in the frontend:

+1. Upload the Apple and Tesla financial reports from the [data](./data) directory.
+Just send an empty message.
+2. Upload the CSV file [sec_10k_template.csv](./sec_10k_template.csv) and send the message "Fill the missing cells in the CSV file".

+The agent will fill the missing cells by retrieving the information from the uploaded financial reports and return a new CSV file with the filled cells.

+### API endpoints

 The example provides one streaming API endpoint `/api/chat`.
 You can test the endpoint with the following curl request: